gminator/poker/README.md

 ```
 Feature: Classifire::is_flush()
-Any five consecutive cards of different suits.
+Any five cards of the same suit which are not consecutive

 Scenario: Success Is FLush
 Given I have a Classifier Object